AymericAstaing/matchstick_epitech/README.md

 The losing player is the one to take the last matchstick.

 to launch:

     - make / make re
     - ./matchstick NbrOfLine(1 < l < 100) MaxMatchPerTurn

+Aymeric Astaing - EPITECH PARIS PROMO 2022